As Injuries Continue, Doctors Renew Call For Ban On Infant Walkers

 The CPSC, an independent government safety agency comprised of five presidential appointees, notes that the study shows that injuries have decreased significantly since the 2010 regulation.
 "CPSC continues to monitor the products' safety," it says in a statement to NPR.

-But doctors say the damage infant walkers can do to children's brains and bodies are not worth the risk of keeping them on the market.
-Smith has treated babies who landed head first on concrete after falling down a flight of stairs while strapped into an infant walker.
-So has Dr. Jerri Rose, a pediatric emergency physician and professor at Case Western Reserve University Medical School in Cleveland, Ohio.
+But doctors say the damage infant walkers can do to children's brains and bodies is not worth the risk of keeping them on the market.
+Smith has treated babies who landed head-first on concrete after falling down a flight of stairs while strapped into an infant walker.
+So has Dr. Jerri Rose, a pediatric emergency physician and professor at Case Western Reserve University School of Medicine in Cleveland.

 Rose, who was not involved with the study, says she has seen a slight drop in the number of babies coming into the hospital after being injured in infant walkers.
 But she continues to treat infants who get into accidents in walkers.